 The “It’s Playtime!”
 Campaign

-Six Flags is the world’s largest regional theme park company with 20 theme parks across the United States, Mexico, and Canada.
-For the ad campaign, created by Doner Advertising, the theme park company teamed up with “Mr. Six,” an old man in a tux wearing thick-framed glasses who dances like a boss to “We Like to Party!”.
+Six Flags Entertainment Corporation is the world’s largest regional theme park company with $1.5 billion in revenue in 2019 and 27 parks across the United States, Canada and Mexico.
+For the ad campaign, created by American advertising agency Doner Advertising, the theme park company teamed up with “Mr. Six,” an old man in a tux wearing thick-framed glasses who dances like a boss to “We Like to Party!”.

 The First Ad